sollozzo2/Magspoof-Rendition/README.md

 # Magspoof-Rendition
 Implementation of Samy Kamkar's https://github.com/samyk/magspoof I thought magspoof was really cool, so I made one with an Arduino.
-Also a $3 card reader to test it.
+Also bought a cheap card reader to test it.
 ![alt text](https://github.com/sollozzo2/Magspoof-Rendition/blob/master/setup1.JPG)
 Sprinkled iron oxide on my ID to decode the binary information on it, by taking a picture of it and marking each bit on MS Paint.
 ![alt text](https://github.com/sollozzo2/Magspoof-Rendition/blob/master/card.PNG)